Brian George Hewitt: Academic career

 After his second return from Georgia, he became a Lecturer in Linguistics at the University of Hull where he worked from 1981 to 1988.
 In 1982, his doctorate was awarded following a viva voce examination before internal examiner Prof. W. Sidney Allen and external examiner Prof. David Marshall Lang, though his publishing career had already begun with the appearance in 1979 of Lingua Descriptive Studies 2: Abkhaz, which he co-authored with his wife.

-When the Linguistics’ Department at University of Hull was closed in 1988, he was transferred to London where he worked firstly as a lecturer in Caucasian languages and Linguistics at the School of Oriental and African Studies (SOAS).
+When the Linguistics Department at the University of Hull was closed in 1988, he was transferred to London where he worked firstly as a lecturer in Caucasian languages and Linguistics at the School of Oriental and African Studies (SOAS).
 In 1992, he became Reader in Caucasian languages there and finally a Professor in 1996.

 During his academic career, he has been a member of the Board of Management of the Marjory Wardrop Fund in Oxford (since 1983); in 1985, he became a member of the editorial board of the French publication Revue des Etudes Géorgiennes et Caucasiennes which was published regularly until 1993.
 He was on the Editorial board of the journal Central Asia Survey (CAS) from 1993 to 2015 and has similarly served since 2015 on the board of Journal of Caucasian Studies (JOCAS).

 From 1985 to 1990 he was a member of the Council of the Philological Society and from 1986 to 1990 became the first president of the Societas Caucasologica Europaea.
 In 1997 he was elected a Fellow of the British Academy.
 Since 1995 he has been an honorary member of the International Circassian Academy of Sciences, and an honorary member of the Abkhazian Academy of Sciences. in 2004 he was awarded Abkhazia’s Order of Honour and Glory (2nd grade) and holds medals from both Abkhazia's Ministry of Foreign Affairs and Abkhazia's Ministry of Defence.

 In 2015 he retired from SOAS.